rms1000watt/nspectr/Readme.md

-# Golang Project Template
+# Nspectr

 ## Introduction

+Nspectr ("Inspector") is a reverse proxy that will block any payloads containing "XXXXXX"

-This is the starting point for a Golang project with Gometalinter, Govendor, TDD, Precommit git hooks, security best practices, etc.
+This is just a PoC project

 ## Contents